matteodegobbi/vault/Automata Languages Computation/lista.md

 Conversion from final state to empty stack with proof CFG to PDA statement and construction, no proof
 PDA to CFG statement only, no proof
-## CFL properties 1 (CONTROLLA SUL SYLLABUS)
+## CFL properties 1
 Def of reachable, generating, useful symbols Elimination of useless symbols
 Algorithm to compute generating symbols
 Algorithm to compute reachable symbols
 Algorithm for nullable variables
-Algorithm for elimination of epsilon productions Algorithm for elimination of unary productions
-CFG simplication with correct order of eliminations Chomsky normal form
+Algorithm for elimination of epsilon productions Algorithm for elimination of unary productions (and unary pair def) CFG simplication with correct order of eliminations Chomsky normal form
-Conversion of CFG to CNF by simplification followed by decomposing productions FORSE SKIP Greibach Normal form
+Conversion of CFG to CNF by simplification followed by decomposing productions
-## CFL properties 2 (CONTROLLA SUL SYLLABUS)
+## CFL properties 2
-TO DO
+Pumping lemma for CFLs with proof
+Consequences of pumping lemma: counting more than 2 seq, crossing pairs, copie Closure properties:
+    - substitution
+    - union
+    - concatenation
+    - Kleene and + (meaning 1 or more) operator
+    - homomorphism
+    - reverse
+    - intersection with a reg language (and construction of intersection PDA)
+    - set difference with reg language
+NOT closure: intersection of CFLs, complement of a CFL, set difference of CFLs Complexity of conversions, just knowing polynomial or exponential time Test for emptiness of CFL (informal description)
+CYK algorithm
+Undecidable problems for a CFL (DA SAPERE????)
 ## Turing Machines (COntrolla syllabus)
 Def of TM
 Def of ID for a TM